-The District reports unearned or unavailable revenue on its governmental funds balance sheet, as applicable.
-Unavailable revenues arise when potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
-Resources are considered available if they are collected during the current fiscal year or soon enough afterward to be used in payment of current year liabilities - defined as expected to be received within sixty days of year-end.
+The District reports unearned revenue on its governmental funds balance sheet, as applicable.
 Unearned revenues arise when the District receives resources before it has a legal claim to them.
-In subsequent periods, when both revenue recognition criteria are met, it is removed from the balance sheet and revenue is recognized.
+In subsequent periods, when revenue recognition criteria are met, it is removed from the balance sheet and revenue is recognized.